 Advisor, Graduate Students in the Biotechnology Program

-Currently we are interested in the mechanism of protein self assembly and formation of amyloid fibers.
-We apply AFM, TEM, confocal microscopy, MALDI mass spectrometry, dynamic light scattering, microplate reader for high-throughput screening, circular dichroism, and traditional biochemical and molecular biology approaches to understand, at the molecular level, the pathway and the energy driving protein fiber formation.
+Currently we are interested in the mechanism of protein self assembly and formation of amyloid fiber gels and how various amyloid protein aggregates affect neuron's action potential propagation.
+We apply iWork, AFM, TEM, confocal microscopy, MALDI mass spectrometry, microplate reader for high-throughput screening, and traditional biochemical and molecular biology approaches to understand the effect of protein aggregates on the action potential of axons, and, at the molecular level, pathway and the energy driving protein fiber formation.
 Protein amyloid fiber formation is an early event in dozens of human diseases including Alzheimer's disease, Parkingon's disease, prion disease, and type 2 diabetes.
 A key observation in our understanding the mechanism of protein self-assembly and the formation of amyloid fibers was the identification by AFM and later TEM of spherical particles of colloidal size which form early in the process.
 These spheres assemble into linear chains, which evolve structurally into protofilaments, ribbons, and other forms of mature fibers.
 The size of the spheres assembled into a fiber is comparable to the size of the free spheres, and the density of the free spheres rises initially and then falls as they are consumed in fiber formation.
 Kinetic analysis indicates that fiber formation can be promoted by either seeding or physical agitation, factors well-known to accelerate colloidal aggregation.
 Although conditions that induce aggregation vary among different proteins, as do the kinetics and thermodynamics, fiber formation appears to be a generic property of peptides and proteins.
 Based on these observations, we introduced a linear colloidal aggregation model to elucidate the mechanism of amyloid fiber formation.
 A high interfacial energy drives amyloidogenic protein molecules to form a spherical aggregate, which minimizes both area of contact with the media and surface energy.